ContrastingSounds/simple_pbl/README.md

 2. Configure as many dashboards as you want, accessed via the sidebar
 3. Configure as many web pages as you want, accessed via the navbar

-# Prep your PBL demo in minutes
+# Prep a PBL demo in minutes

 With a live http server and a single file to update, you can get a simple-but-fast PBL demo running in minutes.
+Configure a selection of content (dashboards, looks, explores), change the logo, set the colors, tweak the HTML pages.
+If you leave the HTML as-is, all via a single config file.

-During development I found the combination of VS Code with the Live Server extension worked nicely for live updates.
+(using VS Code with the Live Server extension makes it especially quick'n'easy)

 ![VS Code Live Server and PBL](simple_pbl.png "VS Code Live Server and PBL")